erfangc/ReactTable/README.md

 ## Developing

-    Note:
-    master -> is now on the unreleased version 2 of the product.
-This version represents the data as a tree instead of a 2D array.
-There are many benefits.
-See legacy-version-1 branch for the old code

-*You will need [node.js](http://nodejs.org/download/) installed on your development PC in order to use the tools below*
+You will need [node.js](http://nodejs.org/download/) installed on your development PC in order to use the tools below

 You will first need to download and install [react-tools](http://facebook.github.io/react/docs/tooling-integration.html) by running: